Section 19.1 The Thermodynamic State

 For instance, when you heat some water in a beaker, the bottom part is at a higher temperture than the top part, and hence, you cannot give a unique answer to the question: what is the temperature of water in the beaker?
 But, if you stop heating and stir the heated water well, you will get the same reading of the temperature throughout, which you can use to specify the state.

 Much of what we will study here are ways to characterize equilibrium states and transformation from one equilibrium state to another.
 For instance, suppose we wish to study thermodynamics of a gas in a tank.
-The state of the gas will have definite values of pressure, volume, and temperature, say \((p_1,\ V_1,\ T_1)\text{.}\) Now, suppose upon heating the gas, we get to a new state, \((p_2,\ V_2,\ T_2)\text{.}\) Laws of thermodynamics will help us understand the interplay between the mechanical work by the gas and heat flow into the gas.
+The state of the gas will have definite values of pressure, volume, and temperature, say \((p_1,\ V_1,\ T_1)\text{.}\) Now, suppose upon heating the gas, we get to a new state, \((p_2,\ V_2,\ T_2)\text{.}\) The laws of thermodynamics help us understand the change in state in terms of interaction of the gas with the external world.

 Subsection 19.1.1 Thermodynamic Systems